mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/PatternMatchingAndStateManagement.md

 ### Pattern Matching in SendFriendRequestMutation

-With a basic understanding of `QueryPath`, it is actually quite simple to update the state for all `UserFriendsQuery` instances in our app when sending a friend request succeeds.
+With a basic understanding of `QueryPath`, it is actually quite simple to update the state for all `User.FriendsQuery` instances in our app when sending a friend request succeeds.

 ```swift
 struct SendFriendRequestMutation: MutationRequest, Hashable {